-We decided to build a minimalist foundation, such that mathematics developed in it is compatible with the different approaches to constructivism, and also with classical mathematics.
-A full formal system, called "minimalist foundation", was proposed in [Mai09].
-In parallel, also a new approach to constructivism, called "minimalist", was put forward in [Sam08, Sam11, Sam12].
+In [Mai09] a full formal system, called "Minimalist Foundation", here named MF for short, was proposed.

+In parallel, also a new approach to constructivism, called "dynamic", was put forward in [Sam02, Sam08, Sam11, Sam12, Sam17, Sam19].
 This is inspired by the constructive approach originated explicitly with Brouwer in the beginning of last century and revived in the 60s and 70s by Bishop [Bis67], Martin-Löf [Mar70] and others.